gmifflen/Bounce/README.md

 # Bounce

-Bounce is a simple 2D screen saver created using the [ggez](https://github.com/ggez/ggez) game framework.
+Bounce is a simple 2D screen saver created using Rust and  the [ggez](https://github.com/ggez/ggez) game framework.
 In this 'game', you watch a bouncing square that leaves a colorful trail behind it.
 The square changes color in a rainbow-like pattern, creating a visually appealing effect as it moves around the screen.

 ## Table of Contents